envytools/envytools/docs/hw/fifo/intro.rst

 - PFIFO puller: executes the commands, passes them to the proper engine, or to the driver.
-- PFIFO switcher: ticks out the time slices for the channels and saves / restores the state of the channel between PFIFO registers and RAMFC memory.
+- PFIFO switcher: ticks out the time slices for the channels and saves / restores the state of the channels between PFIFO registers and RAMFC memory.

 A channel consists of the following: